STARskaters: History

 The first version of the STARskaters website went live on May 1, 2008.
 The Maple Leaf Pub in Houston hosted the first fundraising event on July 26 of 2008, and the first skating event was held at the Willowbrook Aerodrome on August 2 of 2008.

 The original concept was to hold quarterly STAR skates for organizations who provide services for individuals with disabilities, but the scope of the program quickly expanded to also include Sled Hockey.
 On February 14, 2009, the first "Sled Hockey Weekend" was held to recruit players and raise awareness of the sport in Houston.

 The first STAR skate for ARC of Fort Bend County was held on May 15, 2010 and was the first STARskaters event held at the Sugar Land Ice & Sports Center.
 This event lead to the first special needs skating lessons which started in September 18, 2010.

 The special needs skating lessons were noticed by B.L.
 Wylie, the Parent Education Coordinator for the U.S. Figure Skating instructional program at Sugar Land Ice & Sports Center.
 As the mother of Olympic Medalist Paul Wylie and a veteran instructor for U.S. Figure Skating, B.L. had always envisioned creating a skating program for individuals with disabilities.
-In October 2010 she took over as Director of the program which is today known as SkateTherapy.org which has become a model program for rinks across the country for instruction of disabled skaters.
+In October 2010 she took over as Director of the program which is currently known as SkateTherapy.org which has become a model program for rinks across the country for instruction of disabled skaters.

-Today, between the STAR skates, SkateTherapy and Sled Hockey programs, outreach and community involvement, more than 130 events are held annually.
+Today, between the STAR skates, SkateTherapy, Sled Hockey programs, as well as outreach and community involvement, more than 130 events are held annually.